 To test them what I did was take 2 different strands of hair and I prepared them to be colored, I tried the “Hair Chalk” on the left strand, and the Soft Pastels on the right strand.

-Both went on pretty much the same, but the Hair Chalk covered the strand of hair easier then the store bought Soft Pastels did.
+Both went on pretty much the same, but the Hair Chalk covered the strand of hair easier than the store bought Soft Pastels did.
 Also, when flat ironing the hair, the Soft Pastels left a residue much more notably versus the Hair Chalk.

-Once the color dried and was sealed in with the flat iron, the Hair Chalk was visibly brighter and more saturated then the Soft Pastels, but they both did definitely work and colored my hair.
+Once the color dried and was sealed in with the flat iron, the Hair Chalk was visibly brighter and more saturated than the Soft Pastels, but they both did definitely work and colored my hair.

-So if I had to suggest one over the other, I would recommend the Bundle Monster Non-Toxic Temporary Hair Pastel Chalk Beauty Kit – Mix Color Variety Beauty Design, 24pc over the store bought Soft Pastels for a few reason.
+So if I had to suggest one over the other, I would recommend the Bundle Monster Non-Toxic Temporary Hair Pastel Chalk Beauty Kit – Mix Color Variety Beauty Design, 24pc over the store bought Soft Pastels for a few reasons.